Crevils/speye/README.md

 ### Tested On Windows | Not sure about linux and termux

 ### NOTE
 This tool is strongly for educational purpose.
-And don't waste your time on big accounts.
+And this is not much accurate

 <p align="center"><a href="https://github.com/crevils"><img title="Crevils" src="https://github-readme-stats.vercel.app/api?username=crevils&show_icons=true&include_all_commits=true&theme=chartreuse-dark&cache_seconds=3200"></a>
 </p>